zakman186/docker-Jackettvpn/README.md

 ```
 $ docker run --privileged  -d \
-              -v /your/storage/path/:/data \
+              -v /your/docker/config/path/:/config \
-              -e "OPENVPN_PROVIDER=PIA" \
-              -e "OPENVPN_CONFIG=Netherlands" \
+              -v /your/downloads/path/:/downloads \
               -e "OPENVPN_USERNAME=user" \
               -e "OPENVPN_PASSWORD=pass" \
-              -p 9091:9091 \
+              -p 8080:8080 \
-              hayduck/qbittorrent-openvpn
+              markusmcnugen/qbittorrentvpn
 ```

-You must set the environment variables `OPENVPN_PROVIDER`, `OPENVPN_USERNAME` and `OPENVPN_PASSWORD` to provide basic connection details.
+You must set the environment variables `OPENVPN_USERNAME` and `OPENVPN_PASSWORD` to provide basic connection details.

-The `OPENVPN_CONFIG` is an optional variable.
-If no config is given, a default config will be selected for the provider you have chosen.
-Find available OpenVPN configurations by looking in the openvpn folder of the GitHub repository.

-As you can see, the container also expects a data volume to be mounted.
+As you can see, the container also expects a downloads volume to be mounted.
-This is where Transmission will store your downloads, incomplete downloads and look for a watch directory for new .torrent files.
+This is where qBittorrent will store your downloads, incomplete downloads and look for a watch directory for new .torrent files.
-By default a folder named transmission-home will also be created under /data, this is where Transmission stores its state.

 ### Required environment options
 | Variable | Function | Example |